tinyci/ci-demo/README.md

 instance of the tinyCI VM for UI and other services, and another for a docker runner (overlay-runner).
 You can customize it to run multiple runners.

-This demo only works on Linux and OS X.
+This demo only works on Linux and OS X. Be sure to [check out the docs before getting started.](https://tinyci.org)

 Before anything, you need the following tools installed and operational: